What Types of MBA Concentrations Are There?

 Today’s business school graduates are not limited to working in traditional business arenas.
 Your core MBA education can be applied to just about any field—education, nonprofits, hotels/service, healthcare, and much more.

 That said, landing a top job in the industry you want most depends on many factors, including your university and your geographical location.
-As you explore MBA programs, including an MBA specialization as a variable might help you narrow your choices and improve your job prospects in your chosen market.
+As you explore MBA programs, including an MBA concentration as a variable might help you narrow your choices and improve your job prospects in your chosen market.

-MBA Specializations and Careers
+MBA Concentrations and Careers